- Food and Cooking

 - January 19th is National Popcorn Day in the United States

 - 1/2 cup of kernels will make 8 cups of popcorn

 - There are about 1600 popcorn kernels in one cup

 The Popcorn Board is a non-profit organization funded by U.S. popcorn processors to raise awareness of popcorn as a versatile, whole-grain snack.
 The Popcorn Board is a national commodity promotion and research program formed in April 1998 as an Act of Congress at the request of the popcorn processing industry

 Tips for Making Caramel Popcorn

-- Bake the caramel corn in the oven longer (up to 45 minutes) for a darker, crispier caramel corn.
+- Bake the caramel corn in the oven longer for a darker, crispier caramel corn.
 Keep an eye on it though, you don't want it to burn!

 - Spray your measuring cup with spray oil before adding the Karo syrup to keep it from sticking.